kevinhamood/Inventory-Management-System-/README.md

 ### Order

-The API helps whether the order is ready to be shipped or not meaning that if the order is packaged or not , also checks if the order can fit into the inventory.
+The API helps whether the order is ready to be shipped or not meaning that if the order is packaged or not , also checks if the order can fit into the inventory because of it's size.

 ![img3333](https://github.com/kevinhamood/Inventory-Management-System-/assets/54774286/4d8c2843-607b-42d6-8a45-a5ade3c07366)